tiaguinho2009/24SPY-DEV/README.md

 For new users or anyone with questions on how to display online ATCs from ATC24 on the website, refer to the [Wiki](https://github.com/tiaguinho2009/24SPY/wiki) for guidance.

-## [DEV 0.2.3] - 06/05/2025
+## [DEV 0.2.3a] - 04/06/2025
 ### Added
-- New feature in the ATIS, now when some airport has the information in his ATIS about the chart pack it will be displayed in the ATIS Menu and Charts Menu.
-- More animated menus. (because why not)
-- Remade FIRs/TMAs.
+- Queue information now shows up in the Controllers menu!

 ### Corrected
-- Some Airport UI position bugs fixed.
+- UI Bugs Fixs.
-- Some Airports Position corrected.

 ### Comments
-- Thanks to Zedruc for providing the data.
+- Thanks to ATC24 Staff for providing the data!
-- Try to find the Saba King hehe.